jponge/lzma-java/README.md

 * the code does not follow Java conventions (e.g., methods names start by capital letters)
-* configuration of the LZMA encoder and decoders require passing around arrays and numbers for which no documentation or constants is available, and
+* configuration of the LZMA encoder and decoders require passing around arrays and numbers for which no proper documentation or constants exists other than source code, and
 * ...there is no stream api to plug into java.io streams.

 There is unfortunately no public description of the LZMA algorithms, so a